-LOTTERIES IN THE COVID-19 CRISIS:

-THE URGENT NEED FOR A MULTI-DISCIPLINARY LOTTERY TASK FORCE TO SUPPORT TECHNOLOGY-DRIVEN SUSTAINABILITY who can embrace new technologies and strategies without regard to regulatory constraints, lottery operators must comply with costly and time-consuming processes to ensure compliance with regulatory regimes.
+LOTTERIES IN THE COVID-19 CRISIS: THE URGENT NEED FOR A MULTI-DISCIPLINARY LOTTERY TASK FORCE TO SUPPORT TECHNOLOGY-DRIVEN SUSTAINABILITY or many years we have been advocating for a regulatory approach that will allow Lottery operators to react swiftly when confronted with disruptive market developments.
+Unlike illegal operators, who can embrace new technologies and strategies without regard to regulatory constraints, lottery operators must comply with costly and time-consuming processes to ensure compliance with regulatory regimes.
 And when a new technology or marketing strategy is not directly covered by existing regulations, lottery operators must wait for regulators to catch up to the market while illegal operators use whatever tools and methods are available until they are explicitly outlawed.
 This puts illegal operators in the position where they are causing serious harm to regulated markets.

-By Philippe Vlaemminck, managing partner and Dawid Muller, advocate - Pharumlegal
+By Philippe Vlaemminck1, managing partner and Dawid Muller2, advocate - Pharumlegal3